 “How is a butler supposed to look, sir?”

 “I don’t know.
 More distinguished.
 Older.
 More like Michael Cain and less like Napoleon Dynamite, I guess?”

 “She hasn’t come in to see you yet, sir?”

-“No. It’s just been me and Hab in here for the last two hours.”
+“No. It’s just been me and Hab in here for a few hours.”

 “I’m sorry, sir.
 Shall I send for her?”

 “Right away, sir.”